 1926 - A fine view by Harold A. Parker that was taken for Walter Weems.
 On the marquee: "Fanchon & Marco Idea - 30 people, mostly girls - Walter Weems - Senational Arnold Grazer - Romardi's Raymondeers Classical Jazz - Marion Davies in 'Beverly of Graustark.'"
 The photo is in the Huntington Library collection.

 1974 - "Deep Throat" and protests.
 Thanks to Ken McIntyre for including the photo as a comment to a post on the Facebook page Photos of Los Angeles.

-c.1985 - Thanks to American Classic Images for this photo from their collection.
+c.1985 - Thanks to the now-vanished American Classic Images website for this photo from their collection.

 c.1987 - A Robert Juzefski photo.
 Thanks to David Zornig for posting it on the Cinema Treasures page about the Raymond.